NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```
 mkdir pycoqc
 pycoQC -f sequencing_summary.txt -o pycoqc/Ecoli_Japan_1_PycoQC.html
+firefox pycoqc/Ecoli_Japan_1_PycoQC.html
 ```
-View your files on the left-hand side and right click PycoQC.html and download to your Dowload files.
-Open the html file in your web browser.
+Open the files using firefox or view your files on the left-hand side and right click PycoQC.html and download to your Dowload files and open the html file in your web browser.

 !!! question  What can you see from the output?
 How do you think the read lengths compare to Illumina?
 How does read quality vary over time?